Lacey City Council

 *Please refer to the individual meeting agenda for detailed instructions regarding attending the meeting(s).

-Meeting Accomodations
+Meeting Accommodations

 The City provides reasonable accommodations for people with disabilities.